h3nry-m/HackOR2021/README.md

 * Non-Exercise Acitivity Thermogenesis: The amount of calories used during basic daily movements, such as, fidgeting, standing up, doing chores, etc.

 # Caculate Total Calories Needed to Reach Goal Weight
+* Calculates the amount of calories in TDEE that need to be reduced in order to hit a healthy weight loss goal.